Table of Contents

 Final Thoughts on KJ Choi WITB

-With natural talent and his desire to break age stereotypes, I anticipate his 38th win won’t be too far off in his future.
+With natural talent and his desire to break age stereotypes, I anticipate his 34th professional win won’t be too far off in his future.

 Frequently Asked Questions